damansun/make_pic/README.md

 # Usage
-## windows
+## Windows
-  1. install pytinstaller
+    1. Install pytinstaller
-  2. Run pytinstaller -F make_pic.py on windows cmd
+    2. Run pytinstaller -F make_pic.py on windows cmd to zip as a exe
-1. 解压压缩包
+    3. Copy all pictures into "images" dir
-2. 复制所有图片到images目录
+    4. Fill out the text as text.txt
-3. 将要绘制的文字写到text.txt （每行都会生成一个新的图片）
+    5. Run make_pic.exe
-4. 运行make_pic.exe
+## Linux
-5. 新生成的图片保存在output文件夹中
+    1. Run it need as a python script but need to install all needed packages